janneskruse/gpt4-custom-bot/README.md

 ![](model.png)

-Here, you use the following SQL code to create the model, which creates a chatbot
+Here, you use the following SQL code to create the model, which creates a gpt4 model that we can grasp with teh application

 ```sql
 CREATE MODEL mindsdb.gpt4 --gpt4 is your modelname